Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Experiments

-We use LoRA~\cite{hu2022lora} for parameter effcient finetuning of Orca-2.
-The batch size is set as 256 and 240 for 7B and 13B Orca-2, respectively.
-We train them for one epoch with a learning rate of 5e-5.
-7B and 13B Orca-2 are respectively trained on 2 and 3 NVIDIA A100 80GB PCIe GPUs.
+\textbf{Training setup.}\quad We use LoRA~\cite{hu2022lora} for parameter effcient finetuning.
+7B and 13B MeanLearn are trained on 7B and 13B Orca-2, respectively, 8B MeanLearn is trained on 8B LLaMA-3, with batch sizes of 256 for 7B and 8B, and 240 for 13B.
+MeanLearn of various sizes are trained for one epoch at a 5e-5 learning rate with AdamW~\cite{kingma2014adam}.
+7B and 8B MeanLearn are trained on 2 NVIDIA A100 80GB PCIe GPUs for 3 hours.
+13B MearnLearn is trained on 3 such GPUs for 4 hours.